 Component 4: Awareness raising and knowledge sharing

 The purpose of this component is to support all internal and external communication and knowledge exchange in the project.
 Key to the success of this targeted research activity is the uptake of emerging results by other partners, ongoing engagement and exchange of ideas with stakeholders to ensure that tools and products are fit for purpose and communication of all results in the most effective way.
-As such, Component 4 will be informed by the key high-level outputs from the other three components and the needs and practicalities of partners and external stakeholders.
-A solid foundation will be built for internal communication within the project, e.g. newsletters, annual meetings and a dedicated members area of the web portal.
-Information and datasets within the project will be organised and made accessible through the web portal and INMS database system.
-This foundation will be paired with activities to engage with the N stakeholder community on a variety of levels, using a variety of approaches, including initiating a network of ‘Nitrogen Champions’.
-The links between INMS, GPA and other relevant intergovernmental process will be made along with considering the long-term needs and implications of an INMS.
-Integrated guidance emerging from the project will be harmonised and communicated.
-Channels for knowledge exchange with the general public will also be explored and exploited, including further investigating N footprinting and developing audience relevant communication products for dissemination through the website.
+As such, Component 4 is informed by the key high-level outputs from the other three components and the needs and practicalities of partners and external stakeholders.
+A solid foundation has been built for internal communication within the project, e.g. newsletters, annual meetings and a dedicated members area of the web portal.
+Information and datasets within the project are organised and made accessible through the web portal and INMS database system.
+This foundation has been paired with activities to engage with the N stakeholder community on a variety of levels, using a variety of approaches, including initiating a network of ‘Nitrogen Champions’.
+The links between INMS, GPA and other relevant intergovernmental process have been made along with considering the long-term needs and implications of an INMS.
+Integrated guidance emerging from the project has been and will continue to be harmonised and communicated.
+Channels for knowledge exchange with the general public have been explored and exploited, including further investigating N footprinting and developing audience relevant communication products for dissemination through the website.

 The main elements and outputs of component 4 are as follows: